-Cohen & Steers Preferred Securities and Income Fund
+Cohen & Steers Low Duration Preferred and Income Fund

-The investment objective of Cohen & Steers Preferred Securities and Income Fund, Inc. (the "Fund") is to seek total return (high current income and capital appreciation).
+The primary investment objective of Cohen & Steers Low Duration Preferred and Income Fund, Inc. (the "Fund") is to seek to provide shareholders with high current income, and the secondary objective is to provide capital preservation.